-(a) The licensee under a hotel license may make available in the room of a registered adult guest, and charge to the registered guest if consumed, miniatures as defined in § 25-101(32A) at all hours on any day of the week.

-(b) Except as provided in § 25-724 and subsections(c), (d), and (g) of this section, the licensee under an on-premises retailer's, a manufacturer's license that holds a on-site sales and consumption permit, or a temporary license may sell, serve, or consume alcoholic beverages on any day and at any time except between the following hours:

-(1) 2:00 a.m. and 8:00 a.m., Monday through Friday, excluding District and federal holidays; and
+- (a) The licensee under a hotel license may make available in the room of a registered adult guest, and charge to the registered guest if consumed, miniatures as defined in § 25-101(32A) at all hours on any day of the week. - (b) Except as provided in § 25-724 and subsections (c) and (e) of this section, the licensee under an on-premises retailer's license, a manufacturer's license that holds a on-site sales and consumption permit, or a temporary license may sell, serve, or permit the consumption of alcoholic beverages on any day and at any time except between the following hours: - (1) 2:00 a.m. and 6:00 a.m., Monday through Friday, excluding District and federal holidays; and